Melissamij/nomade-dreamer-blog/_posts/2022-09-05-my-first-post.md

 {: .center}

 I think 3 days it's the minimum time you need to visit the city.
 Walk around in the center, get lost in smalls streets it's full of hidden gems.
 Enjoy the colorful buildings.

+You can follow me on [Mapster](https://go.mapstr.com/SxSgCvaNulb){: target="_blank" rel="noopener"} and access my map of Copenhagen with all those address saved and more.

 ![](/uploads/topview.jpeg){: .one-half-image width="2268" height="4032"}![](/uploads/copenhill.jpeg){: .one-half-image width="2268" height="4032"}